Saksham-Shrey/PlanetFinder/README.md

 ```

 </ol>
-<p>It should now display all of the possibly habitable planets from the Kepler Trlascope data based on the above mentioned criteria </p>
+<p>It should now display all of the possibly habitable planets from the Kepler Trlascope data based on the above mentioned criteria. </p>

+### Thanks for using my project.
+Hope you liked it. 😄